Spider-Man: No Way Home’s full trailer continues to hold back its big reveals

 More than a week after a leak allegedly spoiled two of its biggest reveals, Sony Pictures and Marvel Studios have finally dropped the full trailer for what has become this year's most highly anticipated film, Spider-Man: No Way Home.

-Revealed first at a fan event in Los Angeles, the new Spider-Man: No Way Home trailer has finally swung online and let us just say that probably won't be as earth-shatteringly awesome as you'd hoped it would be.
+Revealed first at a fan event in Los Angeles, the new Spider-Man: No Way Home trailer has finally swung online, and let us just say that it probably won't be as earth-shatteringly awesome as you'd hoped it would be.

 Before we get into heavy spoiler territory, you should probably just go ahead and watch the new Spider-Man: No Way Home trailer right now, which we've handily embedded below.